vercel/next.js/docs/testing.md

 ## Jest and React Testing Library

-Jest and React Testing Library are frequently used together for Unit Testing.
+Jest and React Testing Library are frequently used together for **Unit Testing**.

 ### Quickstart